Jerry Jones: Cowboys still exploring latest Elliott incident

 Elliott also drew unwanted attention last season when he visited a legal marijuana shop before a preseason game in Seattle.
 Last spring, he pulled down a woman’s shirt during a St. Patrick’s Day parade.

-The 21-year-old Elliott, who led the NFL in rushing as a rookie and helped the Cowboys to the top seed in the NFC playoffs with a 13-3 record, can get suspended without any convictions, although the now-mandatory six-game ban without pay for a domestic incident is unlikely without legal involvement.
+The 21-year-old Elliott, who led the NFL in rushing as a rookie and helped the Cowboys to the top seed in the NFC playoffs with a 13-3 record, can get suspended without any convictions.

 “Because of his style, personality, (he’s) like a rock star wherever he goes in terms of attention,” Jones said.
 “Certainly Zeke is evolving and being subject to needing to learn how to deal with the media and social media the way it is today.”